shdezhahanj/NextJS-GraphQL-Quickstart/README.md

 - 📝 React Hook Form : Simplify form validation and management with this lightweight library.
 - 🔒 TypeScript : Ensure your codebase is reliable, scalable, and type-safe with TypeScript.
 - 🐾 Husky & Commitlint : Maintain a clean Git history and enforce commit standards for better collaboration.
-- ⚙️ Pre-configured Linting & Formatting : Keep your codebase consistent with ESLint, Prettier, and TailwindCSS plugins.
+- ⚙️ Pre-configured Linting & Formatting : Maintain a clean and consistent codebase effortlessly with Biome, a unified toolchain for linting, formatting, and organizing imports.

 ---